Chris Malonga: Monaco

 In August 2010, Malonga joined Monaco for the fee of €1 million from Nancy and was assigned the number 7 shirt.
 On 12 September 2010, he made his debut in a 2–2 draw, against Marseille, having come on as a substitute.
 Two months later, on 7 November 2010, he scored a brace in a 4–0 win over his former club Nancy.
 However, the club would be relegated to Ligue 2, due to poor results and Malonga remained at the club despite the club's relegation.
 The next season, Malonga featured for the last eight games but soon disappeared from the first team, due to new signing.

 After two unhappy season at Monaco without making an impact, Malonga went to Switzerland joining Lausanne-Sport on loan for the rest of the season where he will join up with national teammate Matt Moussilou.
 On 14 July 2012, he made his debut, playing in the left-midfield in a 0–0 draw against Thun and two weeks later, he scored his first goal and provided an assist, in a 5–1 win over Servette.
 During his time with Lausanne-Sport, Malonga became a key player for the club and was a goalscoring threat throughout the season.
 He returned to Monaco after his one year in Switzerland.

 Later career

 Malonga once again left Monaco in the last days of the transfer window, to sign a one-year contract with Primeira Liga club Vitória de Guimarães.

 After one year alone to treat a wound, he joined Martigues in January 2019.

 In August 2021, Malonga signed for Racing Besançon.

 International career

-Born in France, Malonga made his debut with for the Congo national team in 2008.
+Born in France, Malonga holds French and Congolese nationalities.

+He made his debut with for the Congo national team in 2008.

 He represented Congo at the 2015 Africa Cup of Nations, where his team advanced to the quarterfinals.